Alexey-Pereverzev/training_app/README.md

 ## Author

 Aleksei Pereverzev
-Developed as part of a Spring Security learning module.
+Developed as part of a Microservices learning module.